x3dom/pipeline/README.rst

 ============
 The following publications describe this system further:

+* Andreas Aderhold, Massimiliano Corsini, Katarzyna Wilkosinska, Yvonne Jung and Holger Graf.
+The Common Implementation Framework as Service – Towards Novel Applications for Streamlined Presentation of 3D Content on the Web. in *Proceedings HCI International 2014:* DUXU.
+Accepted, too be published.

 * Andreas Aderhold, Yvonne Jung, Katarzyna Wilkosinska, and Dieter W. Fellner.
   Distributed 3d model optimization for the web with the common implementation framework for online virtual museums.
-In Proceedings Digital Heritage 2013, volume 2, pages 719-726.
-IEEE & Eurographics.
+In *Proceedings Digital Heritage 2013, volume 2, pages 719-726.* IEEE & Eurographics.

 * K. Wilkosinska, A. Aderhold, H. Graf, and Y. Jung, "Towards a common implementation framework for online virtual museums" in *Proceedings HCI